Safeguarding Your Luxury Brand Image During Strategic Retrenchment

 5. Why is E-E-A-T important for luxury brands?

-6. Can retrenchment improve brand scarcity?
+6. Can retrenchment increase scarcity?

 7. Which brands have succeeded during retrenchment?